-- DNB determines the compensation according to the system described in Section 4.3 and makes the compensation available via the web portal. - 4.
-The depositor or their representative logs into the web portal using a DigiD4436 and enters the account number to which the compensation is to be paid.
+- 1. If a bank becomes insolvent, it must submit the SCV file to DNB. - 2.
+DNB receives and validates this file. - 3.
+DNB determines the compensation according to the system described in Section 4.3 and makes the compensation available via the web portal. - 4.
+The depositor or their representative logs into the web portal using a DigiD48 and enters the account number to which the compensation is to be paid.
 DNB prepares a decision letter in PDF format with information on the amount of the payout and the way in which it has been calculated. - 5.
 DNB pays the amount to the account number supplied.